brycied00d/scottbot/README.rst

     $ node scottbot.js [options]

 If you want to see all the options, use the ``-h`` option.
 At a minimum, you'll probably want to specify an IRC server and some channels to join.
-(Eventually I'd like to make it respond to ``/invite``, too.)

 scottbot doesn't detach from the terminal or anything fancy like that, and the error handling is *probably* robust enough to keep anything horrible from